 Liquidity - Since inception, BioTime has incurred significant operating losses and has funded its operations primarily through the issuance of equity securities, payments from research grants, royalties from product sales and sales of research products and services.
 At December 31, 2017, BioTime had an accumulated deficit of approximately \$216.3 million, working capital of \$35.7 million and shareholders' equity of \$164.3 million.
 BioTime has evaluated its projected cash flows and believes that its cash, cash equivalents and available-for-sale securities of \$38.2 million as of December 31, 2017, provide sufficient cash, cash equivalents, and liquidity to carry out BioTime's current operations through at least twelve months from the issuance date of the consolidated financial statements included herein.
-BioTime also holds shares of Asterias and OncoCyte common stock with a combined value of \$117.2 million at December 31, 2017.
-Although BioTime has no present plans to liquidate its holdings of Asterias or OncoCyte shares, if BioTime needs near term working capital or liquidity to supplement its cash and cash equivalents for its operations, BioTime may sell some, or all, of its Asterias or OncoCyte shares, as necessary.
+BioTime has no present plans to liquidate its holdings of Asterias or OncoCyte shares, if BioTime needs near term working capital or liquidity to supplement its cash and cash equivalents for its operations, BioTime may sell some, or all, of its Asterias or OncoCyte shares, as necessary.

 BioTime's projected cash flows are subject to various risks and uncertainties, and the unavailability or inadequacy of financing to meet future capital needs could force it to modify, curtail, delay, or suspend some or all aspects of its planned operations.
 BioTime's determination as to when it will seek new financing and the amount of financing that it will need will be based on its evaluation of the progress it makes in its research and development programs, any changes to the scope and focus of those programs, and projection of future costs, revenues, and rates of expenditure.
 For example, clinical trials being conducted for its OpRegen[®] program will be funded in part with funds from grants and not from cash on hand.
-If BioTime were to lose grant funding or is unable to continue to provide working capital to the OpRegen[®] program, it may be required to delay, postpone, or cancel the clinical trials or limit the number of clinical trials.
-BioTime is able to obtain adequate financing from another source that could be used for the clinical trials.
+If BioTime were to lose grant funding or is unable to continue to provide working capital to the OpRegen[®] program, it may be required to delay, postpone, or cancel the clinical trials or limit the number of clinical trial sites, unless BioTime is able to obtain adequate financing from another source that could be used for the clinical trials.
 BioTime cannot assure that adequate financing will be available on favorable terms, if at all.
 Sales of additional equity securities by BioTime or its subsidiaries could result in the dilution of the interests of present shareholders.